exploratory-io/book/analytics/anova.md

   * Target Variable - Numeric column whose means should be calculated and compared between groups.
   * Explanatory Variable(s) - Column with categorical values to categorize rows into groups.

+## Properties
+  * Power Analysis
+    * Difference to Detect - Size of difference between means of 2 groups that is considered to be meaningful.
+Used to calculate effect size, Cohen's d.
+If not specified, mean difference calculated from the data is used.
+    * Standard Deviation - Assumed standard deviation of the Target Value.
+Used to calculate effect size, Cohen's d.
+If not specified, calculated from the data.
+    * Probability of Type 1 Error (P Value) - Probability of type 1 error that can be tolerated.
+Default is 0.05.
+    * Probability of Type 2 Error (1 - Power) - (Optional) Probability of type 2 error that can be tolerated.
+If a value is specified, required sample size is estimated and reported in the Summary Table.
+If not, probability of type 2 error with current condition of the test is reported in the Summary Table.

 ## How to Use This Feature
 1. Click Analytics View tab.
 2. If necessary, click "+" button on the left of existing Analytics tabs, to create a new Analytics.